martinvillysson/StreamMaster/src/StreamMaster.Docs/streammaster/docs/includes/_footer.md

 ---

 No contribution is too small!
-If you’d like to improve this documentation, we’d love to hear from you!
+If you'd like to improve this documentation, we'd love to hear from you!
 Your contributions are recognized in the **StreamMaster Documentation Hall of Fame** 🎉.